The Royal Docks - a short history

 Such was the situation when in mid 1981 the London Docklands Development Corporation (LDDC) was established to secure the regeneration of the area.

-The attempts by the local authorities to deal with this were perceived by the new Thatcher Government to be much too slow and there was a need for resources on a scale which it would only make available through a focused agency of its own, wholly financed by grant from the Government and the income generated by the disposal of land for housing, industrial and commercial development.
+The attempts by the local authorities to deal with the foregoing issues were perceived by the new Thatcher Government to be much too slow; also that there was a need for resources on a scale which it would only make available through a focused agency of its own, wholly financed by grant from the Government and income generated by the disposal of land for housing, industrial and commercial development.
 Accordingly, as a response to the huge decline in the economy of the area brought about by the progressive closure of the docks from the 1960s onwards, the LDDC was established as an urban development corporation, the second to be established by the then Secretary of State for the Environment, Michael Heseltine, under s.136 of the Local Government, Planning and Land Act 1980.
 Its object was to secure the regeneration of the London Docklands Urban Development Area (UDA) comprising 8½ square miles of East London in the Boroughs of Tower Hamlets, Newham and Southwark.
 [More on LDDC]

 “In 1981 the Royal Docks and the surrounding areas of North Woolwich and Silvertown were areas of economic and social deprivation, characterised by inadequate and poor social and community facilities.
 The area was physically isolated with few and poor public transport links, whether to elsewhere in Newham or to the City and West End.